No Phone? No Problem.

-VISIONS has always run tech-free summer programs for high school students (no cell phones or other electronic gadgets other than 30 minutes set aside once a week to connect with home).
+VISIONS has always run tech-free summer programs for high school students (no cell phones or other electronic gadgets).
 While it might seem dramatic, it’s a policy that has been guided by our observations of working with young people, and in a cross-cultural setting.

 We’ve seen that when teens put phones away, they genuinely connect with new friends, community partners and their surroundings.
 We’ve also witnessed how high-tech gadgets can accentuate the economic gap between us and local residents, who often have fewer material resources.
 We are a relatively affluent group living and working in small communities and high-tech items serve to accentuate our differences.
 This creates a chasm precisely where we want a bridge.

 VISIONS approach toward service has always been that it is a vehicle for illuminating common ground and shared goals among our teens and also with members of our host communities.
 The experience is carefully crafted, in a no-frills backdrop in the heart of international and U.S. program locations.
 Service projects and cultural immersion activities are meant to develop the whole self—mind, body and spirit—while connecting sincerely with community members and friends.